Malpas Hall and the Forward Movement

 1993-1997: Rev. Peter Milsom

 2003-2010: Rev. Paul Gamston (Assistant / Associate)

-For further information, please speak to church member, Ray Stroud.
+For further information, please speak to church member and historian, Ray Stroud.